Sarah ElliottTeam & Merchandise

 After being gifted to her by her previous owner and rebuying a whole wardrobe Jo and Bella became regular on the local show jumping scene competing for WGRC at the Nationals in Lincoln, rising through the ranks and competing nationally in showing, flying around team chasing and generally travelling at 100mph together, generally cackling away.
 In conjunction, Jo grew her partnership with her chestnut mare Bryony.
 The horse that originally taught her how to ride and continued to teach her how to ride, Bryony enjoyed showing her when she was doing something wrong with a good chestnut mare buck, preferably mid-air over a jump.

-Sadly over the past two years Bryony lost her fight to a two year battle originating from mud fever and Bella, after recovering from liver damage developed ring bone, ending her career but ensuring that she was and still is the most expensive and beautiful lawn mower in all of Wiltshire.
+Sadly Bryony lost her fight to a two year battle originating from mud fever and Bella, after recovering from liver damage developed ring bone, ending her career but ensuring that she was and still is the most expensive and beautiful lawn mower in all of Wiltshire.

 When one door closes a window opens and Jo decided to double her herd.
 Along came Libby, a 6 year old 15.1 Welsh D x TB who had never been off the island of Anglesey and has a penchant for bread.
-In the 15 months that Jo and Libby have been partnered she has rebroken her and produced her.
-She has very rarely been out of placings since her very first show - To date she is currently competing at 2’6-2’9 showjumping, has just completed and was placed in her first novice dressage test and was placed 6th and then 5th in her first two 80cm ODEs this summer.
-With a love heart on her forehead and four white socks Jo has high hopes with this little mare.
+Since Jo and Libby have been partnered she has rebroken her and produced her.
+She has very rarely been out of placings since her very first show.
+The pair have represented WGRC on many occasions in show jumping, horse trials and now are specialising in the dressage phase, which they also do at BD level.

 Jo joined WGRC from the very beginning eventually joining the committee to develop the showing side of the club with the experience that she had picked up through showing with Bella.
 This position soon developed into becoming Secretary for the club.